BAH Rate Example for E5:

 Colorado Springs was rated:

-All firearms transported on post and the Piñon Canyon Maneuver Site must be registered with the Fort Carson Provost Marshal’s Office.
+FIREARMS ON POST: All firearms transported on post and the Piñon Canyon Maneuver Site must be registered with the Fort Carson Provost Marshal’s Office.
 Owners must submit a completed FC Form 66-E (Registration of Personal Firearms).

-Call 719.526.0457 or text/call our government cell 719-238-8754 to connect with our Army Community Service Relocation Readiness Program.
+NEWCOMERS ASSISTANCE: Call (719) 526-0457 to connect with our Army Community Service Relocation Readiness Program.

 DSN Dialing Instructions: The DSN is the provider of long-distance communications service for the Department of Defense.
 Every installation has a special DSN number and the numbers vary by worldwide location.
 In order to place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
 When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the DSN area code.
 When dialing a DSN number to/from overseas locations the DSN area code must be included.

 The 4th Infantry Division and Fort Carson builds and maintains combat ready expeditionary forces necessary to fight and win in complex environments as members of a Joint, Interagency, Intergovernmental, and Multinational (JIIM) team or as a Mission Command Element (MCE); provides first class support to Soldiers, Airmen, Civilians, and Families; and enable unified action with community, state, and interagency partners to accomplish all assigned missions.
-Are you READY

 The history of Fort Carson began with Japan's attack on Pearl Harbor on December 7, 1941.
 Less than one month later on January 6, 1942, it was announced that Colorado Springs had been selected as the site for an army camp.
 On February 22, 1942, the Colorado Springs newspapers reported that the installation would be named Camp Carson in honor of Brigadier General Christopher "Kit" Carson, the famous frontiersman.
 Camp Carson continued to grow and on August 27, 1954, it became what we know today, Fort Carson.
 And then, in September 1983, Fort Carson expanded by acquiring Pinon Canyon.
-To learn more about Fort Carson, visit the 4th Infantry Division Museum located outside of the main gate on highway 115 or call 719.524.0915.
+To learn more about Fort Carson, visit the 4th Infantry Division Museum located outside of the main gate on highway 115 or call (719) 524-0915.

-Fort Carson Population Data - 57% of the Soldiers and Family Members live off post (Black Forest, Colorado Springs, Fountain, Manitou Springs, Monument, Pueblo, Security, Widefield)
+Fort Carson Population Data - 57% of the Soldiers and Family Members live off post (Black Forest, Colorado Springs, Fountain, Manitou Springs, Monument, Pueblo, Security, Widefield).

-El Paso County has the 3rd largest Military Veteran (68,901*) and Retiree (29,457**) Population.
+El Paso County has the 3rd largest Military Veteran (94,738) and Retiree (14,877) Population.
 More than 57% of Soldiers and Families reside off post.

 Military installations in El Paso County include Fort Carson, Peterson Space Force Base, Schriever Space Force Base, United States Air Force Academy, and NORAD.
 Buckley Space Force Base is located in Denver.

-El Paso County has a total population of 738,939 and Fort Carson is the 3rd largest employer in Colorado (State of Colorado has 39Kemployees, Denver International Airport has 35K and FCCO has 33.5K).
+El Paso County has a total population of 730,395 and Fort Carson is the 3rd largest employer in Colorado (State of Colorado has 39Kemployees, Denver International Airport has 35K and FCCO has 33.5K).

 Fort Carson is home to the 4th Infantry Division.
-Population served includes:

 One of the Army's youngest installations, Fort Carson, also known as the Mountain Post, is a proud Army post located on the southwest side of Colorado Springs, Colorado, between Interstate 25 and Highway 115 in El Paso county.
-Fort Carson is a premier location to lead, train and maintain while preparing Soldiers to win in the battlefield.
 The area provides some of the most beautiful scenery and outdoor recreation opportunities in America.
-For post information, call 719-526-5811 or DSN 312-691-5811.
+Fort Carson is home of the Army's Marquee Multi-Domain Operations Division.
+For post information, click on following to visit the official Fort Carson website.

 Air Transportation: The Colorado Springs Airport is located about 10 miles from post.
-For guidance on military transportation; call 800-279-1151 or 719-526-6961.
+To coordinate pickup to replacment, contact the Replacement Center, (719) 526-6961.

 Commercial Bus Transportation: The Greyhound bus terminal is located on 120 S. Weber Street.
-For details, call 719-635-1505.
+For details, call (719) 635-1505.

 Taxi Service: Various local taxi companies offer pickup and drop off to post.
 An example of a fare cost from Fort Carson to the downtown area is $35 to $45.